How does Revelation 21:4 speak to us?

 Week 35: End of August / early September

 I think Giancarlo had a special reason for wanting to sing this song often.
-You see, he suffered from an hereditary muscular disease which was gradually destroying his body.
-At 40 years of age, he walked with great difficulty (usually leaning on his mother Olga) and his speech was impaired.
+He suffered from a hereditary muscular disease that was slowly destroying his body and would end in premature death.
+At 40 years of age, he walked with great difficulty (usually leaning on his mother, Olga,) and his speech was impaired.

-Years ago my favorite Christian musical had a song in it based on Revelation 21:4.
+Years ago, my favorite Christian musical had a song based on Revelation 21:4.
 It's a part of "This Same Jesus," a cooperative effort of the musical geniuses of Paul Skiles and Paul Mickelson.

-I was privileged to be present for the premier performance of this musical at what is now Nazarene Youth Congress (NYC) held that year in Estes Park, Colorado.
-I remember that Sunday evening well.
-My work as a conference staff member had kept me from arriving early for the service.
-By the time I got there, all the seats were already taken, so I found myself a supporting pillar at the back of the tabernacle to lean against.
+I was privileged to be present for the premier performance of this musical at what is now the Nazarene Youth Conference (NYC).
+I remember well that Sunday evening in Estes Park, Colorado.
+My work as a conference staff member made me late to the service.
+By the time I got there, all the seats were already taken.
+So, at the back of the large tabernacle, I found a support pillar I could lean against.

 The live recording of that service was one of the treasures of my record collection.
-I say "was" because I played it so many times that it inevitably was damaged to the point of being no longer playable.
+I say "was" because I played that vinyl record so many times that it inevitably was damaged to the point of being no longer playable.

 Certainly, God has promised us a glorious future.
 John's vision in the last two chapters of Revelation is that the world will end where it began -- with Creation.
-Only it is a new creation, a perfect Paradise where Christians will reign in and through Christ.
+Only, it will be a new creation, a perfect Paradise where Christians will reign in and through Christ.

-What a glowing picture John paints of the marvelous quality of life that will be ours in the future new heaven and new earth.
+John paints a glowing picture of the marvelous quality of life that will be ours in the future, new heaven and earth.